eclipse-csi/gradually/EF3SCL.md

 * **Ephemeral Build Environments:** utilizes ephemeral agents (containers or VMs) for all CI/CD builds to minimize attack surface.
 * **Secret Management:** ensures all CI/CD pipeline secrets are known only to the Eclipse Foundation and can be rotated for enhanced security.
-* **Webhook Security:** enforces authentication and secured transport channel (e.g., TLS) for webhooks used in integrations and notifications
+* **Webhook Security:** enforces authentication and secured transport channel (e.g., TLS) for webhooks used in integrations and notifications.
 * **Build Provenance:** generates and signs build provenance information to track the complete software build history and ensure reproducibility.

 ### Secure the deployment